Katutandike - Let's Get Started - Transforming Lives in Uganda

 • well documented

-• marketable and attractive to external donors/partners
+• marketable and attractive to external donors/partners/investors

 Founder